 Though the idea of using cannabis to enhance athletic performance is relatively new, it’s use for muscle pain relief is well known.
 THC and CBD are anti inflammatory, and there are a few different ways to reap the benefits for post workout relief.
 Topicals are among the most popular products for preventing and treating delayed onset muscle soreness associated with working out.
 While THC is not legal in all states, it is beneficial to have THC in a topical since THC and CBD potentiate each other to provide the most relief.
 CBD is often referred to as the most therapeutic part of the cannabis plant.
 Consuming CBD will help relax the entire body from the mind to the muscles.

 Recommended Products for Pre- and Post-Workout

 We recommend Evolab Cartridges because these CO2 extracted oils are free from any residual hydrocarbon.
 Evolab holds their oils to the highest standards, and it shows.
 Vaping is a healthier option because it lacks the carcinogens associated with smoking.
 A sativa or sativa-dominant hybrid will get things moving pre workout, and an Indica will slow things down post workout.

 Stratos 15:1 and 1:1 CBD:THC Tablets

 We’ve already mentioned that CBD is great for post workout relaxation.
 Stratos tablets are a great edible option since they still offer a small amount of THC to work with the CBD.
 It is an added bonus that these tablets don’t have the sugar and calories that many other edibles have.

-Mary’s Medicinals Muscle Freeze is a medicated and methylated salve that is specifically designed to combat muscle pain.
+Mary’s Medicinals Muscle Freeze: Mary’s Medicinals Muscle Freeze is a medicated and methylated salve that is specifically designed to combat muscle pain.
 Delayed onset muscle soreness is no joke, and this amazing topical can be tricky to find.
-Luckily, Buddy Boy Brands have got you covered!
+Luckily, Buddy Boy Brands has got you covered!